ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 important thing to improve the open source code development.
 The Open Source Fundation recognized this point before us and set Open Source Document Project years ago.
+Open Source grows up and become a giant software infrastructure with the forces of company, school research and many talent engineers.
+It terminate the situation of everyone try to re-invent wheels during 10 years ago.
+Extend your software from the re-usable source code is the right way.
+Of course you should consider GPL license if you are working with business.
+Actually anyone can contribute back to open source through the learning process.
+We write this book through the process of learning llvm backend and contribute back to llvm open source project.
 We all learned the knowledge through books during school and after school.
-So, if you cannot find a good way to produce documents, you can consider to write the document like this book.
+So, if you cannot find a good way to produce documents, you can consider to write document like this book.
 This book document use sphinx tool just like the llvm development team.
 Appendix A tell you how to install sphinx tool.
-Writing document will help yourself to re-examine your software and make the program better in structure and reliability.
+Documentation work will help yourself to re-examine your software and make your program better in structure, reliability and more important "Extend your code to somewhere you didn't expect to".

 .. [#] http://lld.llvm.org/